Healing at an In House Rehab

 A solid aftercare program will focus on relapse education and prevention, creating a blueprint for identifying triggers and planning on how to manage them.
 Individual and group counseling, even just once per week, will benefit the individual in the early stages of recovery.
 In addition, aftercare can include a temporary stay in sober living, an excellent step to further reinforce new sober habits and promote a social support system.
 Attendance and active participation in a recovery group, such as SMART Recovery, NAMI Connection Recovery Support Group, A.A. or N.A. also offer opportunity to share insights and struggles with others.

-The Treatment Specialist is a valuable resource for individuals seeking treatment for a moderate to severe substance use disorder or a mental health disorder.
-The specialists have over ten years experience guiding those in need of treatment to the best provider match for one’s unique addiction or mental health needs.
+The Treatment Specialist will connect you to an in house rehab to treat drug or alcohol addiction and or a mental health disorder.
+The specialists have extensive experience guiding those in need of treatment options for your addiction or mental health needs.
 Let us point the way to new hope!
-Contact The Treatment Specialist today at (866) 644-7911.
+Contact a Treatment Specialist today at (866) 644-7911.